-Risk Possible Action

-Delays signed agreements with province.
+Risk Possible Action Delays signed agreements with province.
 Adherence to procedures.
 Proper monitoring of the procedures.
 Interdepartmental coordination.

-BCMM owned land unavailability for housing Engagement of intergovernmental stake holders

-development. to discuss possible land acquisition.

-Vandalism Re-establishment of beneficiary allocation

-Forced occupation. committee.
+BCMM owned land unavailability for housing Engagement of intergovernmental stake development. holders to discuss possible land acquisition.
+Vandalism Re-establishment of beneficiary allocation Forced occupation. committee.
 Challenges in beneficiary registration.

-Internal services and internal connections and top Align the implementation of the USDG and HSDG

-structures at different levels of planning (USDG and projects

-HSDG not always aligned).

-Integrated planning for human settlements to Engage different stakeholders at the conceptual

-provide for social amenities. and planning stages of the human settlement
+Internal services and internal connections and Align the implementation of the USDG and top structures at different levels of planning HSDG projects (USDG and HSDG not always aligned).
+Integrated planning for human settlements to Engage different stakeholders at the provide for social amenities. conceptual and planning stages of the human settlement projects.

-projects.

 Possible litigations.

 Incapacity of service providers.
 Due diligence of service providers.

 Land acquisition and release.

 Land owned by Ciskei government: release is

-recommended by council and approved by COGTA.
+recommended by council and approved by

+COGTA.

 RSA: Land is approved by council.

 Non-adherence to EPWP processes.